 Quest Diagnostics is the world's leading provider of diagnostic testing information services.
 We provide insights that empower and enable patients, physicians, hospitals, integrated delivery networks health plans, employers and others to make better healthcare decisions.
 We conduct business through our headquarters in Secaucus, New Jersey, and our laboratories, patient service centers, offices and other facilities around the United States and in selected locations outside the United States.
-Our vision is: empowering better health with diagnostic insights.
-We have three aspirational goals: a healthier world; build a valuable company; and create an inspiring workplace.
+Our purpose is: Working together to create a healthier world, one life at a time.

 Due to increased awareness of violence and human rights violations in the Democratic Republic of Congo and the adjoining countries and its relationship to the mining of certain minerals (specifically tin, tantalum, tungsten and gold), on August 22, 2012, the final rule regarding sourcing of conflict minerals under Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (“the Dodd-Frank Act”) was approved by the U.S. Securities and Exchange Commission (SEC).
 Section 1502 added Section 13(p) to the Securities Exchange Act of 1934, requiring publicly traded companies subject to the SEC to report annually on whether any of the minerals originated in the Democratic Republic of Congo or an adjoining country.

 Quest Diagnostics has initiated a comprehensive process to comply with Dodd Frank Section 1502, including supply chain due diligence measures and internal controls.
 Pursuant to this policy, Quest Diagnostics is specifically:

 - Using the OECD Due Diligence Guidance as the international framework for meeting the sourcing expectations of our customers, regulators and stakeholders.